vamseeachanta/digitalmodel/docs/cathodic_protection/sacrificial_anode.md

 Q(T) = 2000 – 27 × (T – 20°C) A-h/kg
 Q(T) = 907 – 6.8 × (T – 68°F) A-h/lb

-- Minimum Net Weight of Anode (Main Output).
-If calculation is started in this Section, Rest of it will be chain reaction to the above and below evaluations.
+#### Minimum Net Weight of Anode (Main Output)

+If calculation is started in this Section, Rest of it will be chain reaction to the above and below evaluations

 - See Section 7.3

 Wtotal = (Imean × Tdesign × 8760)/(Q × u) kg
 Wtotal = 2.2046 × (Imean × Tdesign × 8760)/(Q × u) lb